JacobKarlen/mean-docker-boilerplate/README.md

 # mean-docker-boilerplate
-A boilerplate setup of the MEAN-stack running in docker containers and orchestrated with docker-compose.
+A boilerplate setup of the MEAN-stack (MongoDB, Express, Angular, Node) running in docker containers and orchestrated with docker-compose.
 Node backend configured with TypeScript.

 # Start development environment with
 ```